Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 I use a redis cache to store the common solution, and spawn several machine in google compute engine to do the job.

-> while lamba calculus seems to be fit here, it is not as the computation take some minuntes, and will likely hit the lambda timeout.
+> while lamba calculus solutions ( aws lambda, gcp Function ... ) seems to fit here, they are not.
+The computation take some minutes, and will likely hit the timeout before end.

 The flow is :